 E0028 - Endpoint references are extensible - When extension attributes or elements appear as part of an endpoint reference, the processing model for such extensions is defined by the specification for those extensions.CORE NOT_TESTABLE

+WS-Addressing 1.0 - Metadata [WSAddrMeta] (except for sections 4.1.1, 4.4.2, 4.4.3 and 5.2)

+SOAP 1.1 Request Optional Response HTTP Binding [SOAP1.1-ror]

+SOAP Message Transmission Optimization Mechanism [SOAP12-mtom]

+XML-Binary Optimized Packaging [xop]

+SOAP 1.1 Binding for MTOM 1.0 [SOAP1.1mtom]

-These extensibility points are listed, along with any extensibility points from other sections of this Profile, in
+These extensibility points are listed, along with any extensibility points from other sections of this Profile, in Appendix A.

 Message Serialization

 This Profile is intended to compose with mechanisms to describe whether messages are encoded as SIMPLE_SOAP_MESSAGEs or XOP_ENCODED_MESSAGEs.
 As such it does not mandate that both of these encodings be supported for any given operation.
-Indeed, neither of these encodings need be supported if an alternate encoding such as that described in the is used.
+Indeed, neither of these encodings need be supported if an alternate encoding such as that described in Attachments Profile 1.0 [AP1.0] is used.

 SOAP 1.1 defines an XML structure for serializing messages, the envelope.
-This Profile places the following constraints on the use and serialization of the soap11:Envelope element and its content:
+This Profile constraints on the use and serialization of the soap11:Envelope element and its content:

 This Profile allows for the use of protocol bindings other than HTTP.
-2.2 identifies the use of Simple SOAP and XOP encoded messages using HTTP. identifies how encoding is handled for HTTP only. and provide guidance for HTTP, supplemented by requirements throughout this profile.
+Section 2.2 identifies the use of Simple SOAP and XOP encoded messages using HTTP.
+This subclause identifies how encoding is handled for HTTP only.
+[RFC2616] and [RFC3023] provide guidance for HTTP, supplemented by requirements throughout this profile.
 If another transport protocol is used, the responsibility for defining how to handle transport-specific features (e.g. content encoding) falls to the specification of the binding of SOAP to that transport protocol.

 This section of the Profile incorporates the following specifications by reference:

+Extensible Markup Language (XML) 1.0 (Fourth Edition) [XM1.0]

+Attachments Profile Version 1.0 [AP1.0]

 XML Envelope Serialization

 R9701 An ENVELOPE MUST be serialized as XML 1.0.
 CORE TESTABLE BP1019